sfazliddinov385/threat-investigations/2025-01-22-fake-software-site.md

 - Domain: google-authenticator.burleson-appliance.net
 - C2 IPs: 104.21.16.1, 104.21.32.1, 104.21.48.1, 104.21.64.1, 104.21.80.1, 104.21.96.1, 104.21.112.1

-## What I would do (Tier 1)
+## What I'd do next

 - Take 10.1.17.215 off the network.
 - Assume the user's password was stolen.
 Reset it.
 - Block the fake domain.
-- Send it to Tier 2 to identify the malware and decide if the PC needs a wipe.
+- Send it up to identify the malware and decide if the PC needs a wipe.